bfsujason/bertalign/README.md

 ### Job File
 Before performing the automatic alignment, a job file is created for each aligner for batch processing.
 Each row in the job file represents an alignment task, which is made of three tab-separated file names for source, target and output text.

-The job files for MAC-Test and Bible are located in *eval/mac/test/job* and *eval/bible/job*
+The job files for MAC-Test and Bible are located in *eval/mac/test/job* and *eval/bible/job* respectively.

 ### Sentence Embeddings
 Before embedding the source and target sentences, we use the following Python script to create the combinations of consecutive sentences: